-The Healing Art of Pet Parenthood.
+The book, The Healing Art of Pet Parenthood,

 An hors d'oeuvres and dessert reception with silent auction preceded a talk by Nadine M. Rosin of Tucson, author of "The Healing Art of Pet Parenthood."